On the scourge of TB

 Sushama's story is one of many.
-Tuberculosis is still very much a disease of the downtrodden and disadvantaged.
+Tuberculosis is still very much a disease of the downtrodden.
 The overcrowding in houses, inadequate control of diabetes due to irregular treatment, use of firewood inside homes to cook, vicinity to quarries etc . contribute to reduced immune response and flaring up of a latent TB infection into a disease.
 Poor access to healthcare services compound their disadvantage - the symptoms drag on for a few months or years before they finally decide to get treatment.
 In the meantime, the infection will have spread to household contacts and to elsewhere in the community.
 This vicious cycle of poverty and disease can be broken only through the proactive efforts of a committed health system.

 Government of Kerala is attempting to bring about a change in TB care through its TB Elimination Mission.
 Kerala is bringing primary prevention and secondary prevention to the doorsteps of these disadvantaged families.
 Health workers and volunteers across the state conducted a field survey during the period December 2017 - March 2018 to identify vulnerability to TB among individuals and as an active case finding effort.
 That was phase I of the TB elimination mission.
 In phase II, the vulnerability data is put to use - vulnerable people are tracked actively every three months for symptoms of TB.
 In phase III, Kerala plans to implement/strengthen risk reduction measures like ensuring diabetes control and tobacco cessation.
 In phase IV, it plans to eliminate latent TB infection as well through c-TB skin test screening.

 Apart from this, Kerala also initiated the 'Treatment Support Groups' for TB patients which is a voluntary social support mechanism for support of TB patients facilitated by the treating institution.
 Since the implementation of new technical and operational guidelines, treatment supporter and support group has been scaled up nation-wide.